KarolisMart/RSIG/README.md

 * Starting (root) folder for your galleries
 * Thumbnail quality
 * Where from you wish to load requiered engines like Photoswipe and Masonry.
 By default they are loaded using CDN
-* Options that are passed to Photoswipe as per [Photoswipe documentation](http://photoswipe.com/documentation/options.html)
+* Options that are passed to Photoswipe, as per [Photoswipe documentation](http://photoswipe.com/documentation/options.html)

 Insert a space if you dont wish to pass any custom options to Photoswipe, by default `shareEl: true` option is passed.